spuxx1701/potber-auth/README.md

 `potber-auth` offers authentication according to the [OAuth 2.0 specification](https://datatracker.ietf.org/doc/html/rfc6749), specifically via the [Implicit Grant](https://datatracker.ietf.org/doc/html/rfc6749#section-1.3.2) flow.
 Feel free to check out the specification or simply follow these steps:

-Start by creating a pull request that changes the [list of allowed redirect URIs](src/lib//config/allowed-redirect-uris.ts) and inserts a new entry representing your application.
+Start by creating a pull request that changes the [list of known clients](src/lib//config/clients.config.ts) and inserts a new entry representing your application.
 Make sure to follow the following syntax:

 ```js
 {